 Whether you're an established startup or you have an innovative idea that you believe may transform the industry, you've most likely considered the benefits and resources of an incubator.
 Incubators have been around for many years to provide startups with the resources, network connections, and tools to succeed within their industry.

-Incubators are well known in the tech industry and have been essential for the initial startup and continued success of numerous well known and massively successful companies.
+Incubators are well-known in the tech industry and have been essential for the initial startup and continued success of numerous massively successful companies.
 Examples of these companies include Reddit, Airbnb, DoorDash, and Dropbox.
-If you're a startup and you're limited by resources, connections, or experience -- an incubator may be just what you need!
+If you're a startup and you're limited by resources, connections, or experience - an incubator may be just what you need!

-These wet lab incubators provide aspiring startups and university students with access to very expensive laboratory equipment that would be outside of the budget of most startups.
-Lack of access to technology such as this may prevent startups from really taking off in this capital intensive industry.
-When working with a wet lab incubator, you won't need to worry about spending most of your startup's budget on expensive laboratory equipment.
+Wet lab incubators provide aspiring startups and faculty innovators access to very expensive laboratory infrastructure and equipment that would be outside of the budget of most startups.
+Lack of access to technology, may prevent startups from taking off in this capital intensive industry.
+When working with a wet lab incubator, you won't need to worry about spending your startup's budget on expensive laboratory equipment.
 This common mistake more often than not puts an end to a startup before it's really even had a chance to begin.

 By reducing your risk while entering the life science industry, you can place your focus on moving your business forward as opposed to trying to keep it afloat.
 This low-cost workspace will help to reduce your overhead while you continue to grow the business to success.